nagataaaas/daily-standup-role-lot/README.md

 # daily-standup-role-lot

-User can embed this page as notion widget and use as random role selector
+User can embed this page as notion widget and use as random role selector.

+https://